 IB Chemistry R2.2 R2.2.10

-How reaction rate varies with concentration for each order of reaction.
+How reaction rate varies with concentration for zero, first, and second order reactions.

-Sketch, identify and analyse graphical representations of zero, first and second order reactions from rate-concentration graphs.
+Sketch, identify, and analyse graphical representations of zero order (horizontal line), first order (linear through origin with gradient \(= k\)), and second order (upward parabola) kinetics from rate-concentration graphs.

 Rate-concentration graphs reveal the order of reaction with respect to a specific reactant by showing how the rate responds to changes in concentration.